 Historical Tour of US 6 / US 99

-Traffic was snarled here for many years before the new three level interchange was built at the US 99 and US 6 junction.
-In 1954, a segment of the Golden State Freeway was completed.
+In 1954, the first segment of the Golden State Freeway was completed through here, bypassing the old junction.
 It ran from the San Fernando Road / Sepulveda Blvd junction to near the top of Weldon Summit.
-This photo shows the three level interchange that was once in use here.
-Starting from the top, US 99 is on the top level, US 6 is on the middle level, and a ramp from US 6 to US 99 is on the third level.
+A three level interchange was constructed to help alleviate the congestion here.
+Starting from the top, US 99 is on the top level, US 6 is on the middle level, and a ramp from US 6 West to US 99 South is on the third level.
 This interchange was in use until the modern interchange between I-5 and SR-14 was built in 1971.
-That interchange had to be rebuilt due to an earthquake the same year.
+That interchange had to be rebuilt due to an earthquake on February 9, 1971.
+It was finally completed in 1975.
 In 1994, the I-5/SR-14 interchange was rebuilt yet again after two of the bridges collapsed.
+The original freeway portion, albeit modified heavily, is still in use today as the I-5 Truck Lanes.

-Historic photos of the US 6/US 99 interchange
+- Additional historic photos of the US 6 / US 99 interchange

 Go East on US 6 and North US 99 (1926-1930)